How to Catch a Fish? A Step by Step Guide

 Bowfishing

-Many people have avoided bow fishing for many years because they believe it is only for archery enthusiasts.
-This fishing technique has made several outdoor lovers take an interest in fishing for more than a decade.
+Many people have avoided bow fishing for years because they believe it is only for archery enthusiasts.
+This fishing technique has interested several outdoor lovers for over a decade.

-This is the process of fishing with the use of a bow and arrow, as you have guessed from the name.
-Fish are caught with a crossbow or bow and an arrow that is made to catch fish and has a stronger thread.
+This is the process of fishing using a bow and arrow, as you have guessed from the name.
+Fish are caught with a crossbow or bow, and an arrow is made to catch fish with a stronger thread.

-Grass carp, tilapia, alligator gar, and bowfin are some of the species that are specifically bred for this type of fishing.
-Interestingly, sharks and rays are also caught using this technique in salt water.
+Grass carp, tilapia, alligator gar, and bowfin are some species specifically bred for this type of fishing.
+Sharks and rays are also caught using this technique in salt water.

 Gigging

-A long pole attached to a spear that has several distinct aspects is known as a gig.
+A long pole attached to a spear with several distinct aspects is known as a gig.
 The size of a gig ranges from 8 to 14 feet, specifically for fish, while for frogs, the range is from 5 to 8 feet.

-Gigging is a practice whereby fish are caught through the use of gigs or spears that have several distinct features.
+Gigging is a practice whereby fish are caught through gigs or spears with several distinct features.
 This method of fishing is used to catch both freshwater suckers and saltwater flounders.

 Hawaiian sling

 This is one of the tools used in spearfishing.
-Instead of a bow and arrow, you can also use a sling because it operates similarly.
+You can use a sling instead of a bow and arrow because it operates similarly.
 It can be used on land, but rather than the energy stored in the wood, it will be stored in the rubber.

 Harpoon

 A pole, a spear point, and a rubber loop make up a pole spear (also known as a hand spear or gidgee), an underwater spearfishing instrument.
-Hawaiian slings are a common misnomer for polespears, although the two weapons are not the same.
+Although the two weapons are different, Hawaiian slings are a common misnomer for polespears.

 Modern speargun